chimay/wheel/README.md

 # Introduction

 Wheel is a navigation plugin for Vim and Neovim.
-It is buffer group oriented and makes abundant use of special buffers, in which you can filter and select elements.
+It is file group oriented and makes abundant use of special buffers, in which you can filter and select elements.